ballerina-platform/ballerina-dev-website/case-studies/mosip.md

 MOSIP benefitted by using the Ballerina WebSubHub package in its current deployments as described below.

 - The [deployment in the Philippines](https://mosip.io/news-events/the-philippine-statistics-authority-psa-crosses-critical-milestones-for-the-philippine-identification-system-philsys) has generated around 26 million Unique Identification Numbers (UINs) so far, with around 250,000 applications being processed daily to generate the UINs.
-The hub, sans the Kafka integration, is live in production.
 The latest version was deployed in production in 2022.
 - Morocco has a [small deployment](https://www.mosip.io/news-events/mou-between-government-of-morocco-and-iiit-b), an on-premise deployment on Openshift with a few components on AWS.
 - There are more than eight internal deployments for dev, QA, testing, and production worldwide.